Reviewer Guidelines for BAMS

 - The main text should be the most broadly readable portion of the article.
 Authors should use appendices, footnotes, and sidebars to help control the length and technical sophistication of the main text.
 Sidebars are limited to about 500 words.

 - Online appendices are encouraged to help shorten printed portions of articles to a readable length.
 All parts of the article will be archived online together and are peer reviewed.
+If a manuscript has Supplemental Material, reviewers can access it via a link embedded in the pdf file, on the first page immediately following the manuscript.

 - We encourage active voice in writing; first person where necessary; relatively short paragraphs are helpful.